marcodelmastro/AdventOfCode2016/README.md

 * [Day 18](Day%2018.ipynb): 2020-01-31
   * Iterative building similar to a 1-D Conway's Game of Life
 * [Day 19](Day%2019.ipynb):
   * Part 1: 2020-02-01.
 Coded a poor-man linked list with delete, but it's not very inefficient to solve the full example.
 Found a clever algorithm to solve it just by reducing list of playing elves in cumulative way.
   * Part 2: 2020-02-03.
-Coded a list-based approach as for Part 1, then looked for patternsnin solutions with small values.
+Coded a list-based approach as for Part 1, then looked for patterns in solutions with small values.
 Found patterns, coded fast solution exploiting them!
   * After the fact, found out this is variation on a very very old problem known as [Josephus problem](https://en.wikipedia.org/wiki/Josephus_problem).
-See for instance this [Numberophile video](https://www.youtube.com/watch?v=uCsD3ZGzMgE)
+See for instance this [Numberphile video](https://www.youtube.com/watch?v=uCsD3ZGzMgE).
 * [Day 20](Day%2020.ipynb): 2020-02-02
   * Overlapping and contiguous interval merging using a simple stack (implemented with a `list`)
 * [Day 21](Day%2021.ipynb): 2020-02-02